w-black/Multivariate-Timeseries-Forecasting-via-Graph-Neural-Networks/README.md

-# Multivariate Time-series Forecasting via Graph Neural Networks
+# TemPr: Multivariate Time-series Forecasting via Graph Neural Networks

 ## Abstract

-In the current stock price forecasting literature there exists a large body of work devoted to multivariate techniques which leverage the dependencies between individual time series to produce a prediction.
-Despite the strengths of these methods, they fail to take into account the network architecture displayed by the total market.
+In the current forecasting literature there exists a large body of work devoted to multivariate techniques which leverage the dependencies between individual time series to produce a prediction.
+Despite the strengths of these methods, they fail to take into account the interconnectivity between the time series and the resulting network architecture displayed by the total collection.
-We introduce a novel multivariate forecast strategy called TemPr, that uses graph neural networks (GNNs) to uncover low-dimensional representations of the stock market over time, and tracks changes in this temporal structure.
-Additionally, unlike existing methods, TemPr incorporates volume and beta time series for each stock in its forecasting pipeline.
+We introduce a novel multivariate forecast strategy called TemPr, that uses graph neural networks (GNNs) to uncover low-dimensional representations of the multivariate time series, and tracks changes in this temporal structure.
+Additionally, unlike existing methods, TemPr incorporates supplementary feature time series  in its forecasting pipeline.
 We also present the univariate sibling of this method, UniTempr, which harnesses the power of GNNs to compare sub-intervals of a time series in order to produce a forecast.
-The power in taking the multivariate network approach is demonstrated in our results where we back-test these techniques from 2007-2019, comparing their Sharpe ratios and P&L scores.
-TemPr achieves a Sharpe ratio above 2.5, improving on the performance of LSTM networks, and significantly outperforms UniTempr, further supporting our hypothesis that it is essential to consider the temporal state of the entire market when producing forecasts.
+The power in taking the multivariate network approach is demonstrated in our results where we back-test these techniques from 2007-2019 on the S&P500, comparing their Sharpe ratios and P&L scores.
+TemPr achieves a Sharpe ratio above 2.5, on par with the performance of LSTM networks, and significantly outperforms UniTempr, further supporting our hypothesis that it is essential to consider the temporal state of the entire multivariate timeseries when producing forecasts.

 ### Generates low dimensional embeddings using graphSAGE for highly multivariate time-series as a method for forecasting values via KNN